micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/Example_devices/PyDevice.md

     trigger(self) -> concurrent.futures.Future

-**Important note:** The trigger method needs to return a Future object.
-For more information regarding synchronization of these camera objects, check out the OpenWFS repository.
-In short, setting the result of the future directly using Future.set_result(`numpy_array`) is the simplest method for setting the numpy array as the image.

-**3. Stage**
+**Important note:** The trigger method needs to return an object with a method `result()` that returns an `uint16` numpy array of shape `(height,width)` containing the image data.
+This approach is compatible with the `concurrent.futures.Future` object in the standard Python library, and enables advanced scenarios for multi-threaded synchronization.
+See the OpenWFS repository for examples.
+  When not using multi-threading, the simplest approach is to create a `Future` object, call `set_result(data)` to store the data in the object, and return the `Future` from the `trigger` method.

+### Stage
 Required properties:

     step_size: Quantity[u.um]